Flat-Coated Retriever vs Smooth Fox Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Flat-Coated Retriever has a typical lifespan of 8-10 years, while Smooth Fox Terrier lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Flat-Coated Retriever is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Smooth Fox Terrier faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Flat-Coated Retriever is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Smooth Fox Terrier faces its own health challenges including joint-related conditions and other breed-specific health issues.
+The two breeds each carry a similar load of documented health predispositions, but the conditions and management paths differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health